From Refusal to Recovery: A Control-Theoretic Approach to Generative AI Guardrails: Formalism: A Control-Theoretic Model of LLM Agent Guardrails

 where $\mathcal{D}(\zR_t) = s$ and the super-zero level set of the value function encodes the maximal safe set.
 If the value $\valfunc^\shield(\zR_0)$ is negative (i.e., $\zR_0 \not\in \Omega^*$), this means that, no matter what the AI agent chooses to do, it cannot avoid eventually entering $\failure$.
-Critically, the optimization posed in Equation~\ref{eq:game_state_value} quantifies the best the AI system could ever do to maintain safety---hence, the \textit{maximal} safe set.
+Critically, the optimization posed in Equation~\eqref{eq:game_state_value} quantifies the best the AI system could ever do to maintain safety---hence, the \textit{maximal} safe set.

-The value function defined above satisfies the fixed-point Bellman equation relating the current safety margin~$\marginfunc_\failure$ to the minimum-margin-to-go~$\valfunc$ after one discrete timestep, and enables the extraction of a corresponding safety-preserving policy:
+The value function defined above satisfies the fixed-point Bellman equation relating the current safety margin~$\marginfunc_\failure$ to the minimum-margin-to-go~$\valfunc$ after one discrete timestep, and enables the extraction of a corresponding safety-centric policy:

 where $\zR_+$ is the encoding including the most recent observation $\obsR_+ \sim P(\cdot \mid \state_+)$ generated from the next state $\state_+ \sim T(\cdot \mid \state, \aR)$ that is influenced by the AI's actions.